Breeding Location:

 General

 Rose-breasted Grosbeak: Large finch with black head and back, bright red breast, and white rump, sides, and belly.
 Wings are black with white patches above and red, white, and black below.
 Tail is long, slightly notched, and black with white patches.
-Female has scaled brown upperparts, streaked brown underparts, and yellow and brown underwings.
+Female has brown streaked upperparts, buff streaked underparts and yellow wing linings.

 Range and Habitat

-Rose-breasted Grosbeak: Breeds from northeastern British Columbia, southern Manitoba, and Nova Scotia south to southern Alberta, central North Dakota, central Oklahoma, and New Jersey, and in the mountains as far south as northern Georgia; also a regular visitor on the west coast and winters from central Mexico through Central America and into northern South America.
-Preferred habitats include moist woodlands adjacent to open fields with tall shrubs and old, overgrown orchards.
+Rose-breasted Grosbeak: Breeds from northeastern British Columbia, Manitoba, and Nova Scotia to southern Alberta, North Dakota, Oklahoma, and New Jersey, and as far south as northern Georgia; regular visitor on the west coast and winters from central into northern South America.
+Preferred habitats include moist woodlands, open fields and old, overgrown orchards.

 Breeding and Nesting